 What’s your money-back policy?

 We’re really proud of the course we’ve put together and we know you won’t be disappointed with the quality or delivery of the content.
 We’ve also worked really hard to convey the values of this course so that anyone who applies will be a good fit with our course’s core values.
-(Download our live call and check out our prescribed reading list if you’re wondering about the values that underpin this course).
-For these reasons, after the module 1 live call has taken place, we don’t offer refunds on the course fee.
+(Download our live call and check out our prescribed reading if you’re wondering about the values that underpin this course).
+For these reasons, after the first live call has taken place, the course and certification fee become non-refundable.

 If you’d like to discuss whether this course is a good fit for you, feel free to get in touch with Program Administrator Tamara Beachum at firstname.lastname@example.org.Get news about the course, other workshops, and creative tips!